arangodb/arangodb-java-driver/docs/v7_java-reference-serialization.md

 If no serde is registered, then the driver will use SPI (Service Provider Interface) to automatically discover and load serde service providers (instances of `com.arangodb.serde.ArangoSerdeProvider`).
-In case no `user-data serde` is explicitly registered and no serde service provider can be discovered via SPI, then the **internal serde** will be used to serialize and deserialize user data.
-In this case, please note that the **internal serde** is not part of the public API and could change in future releases without notice, thus breaking client applications relying on it to serialize or deserialize user data.
+In case no `user-data serde` is explicitly registered and no serde service provider can be discovered via SPI, then the **internal serde** will be used to serialize and deserialize user-data.
+In this case, please note that the **internal serde** is not part of the public API and could change in future releases without notice, thus breaking client applications relying on it to serialize or deserialize user-data.

 Examples of custom `user-data serde` implementations can be found here:
 - [JSON_B serde](../jsonb-serde/src/main/java/com/arangodb/serde/jsonb): a custom serde implementation based on `JSON-B`